funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     **Default value:** :code:`False:`

-Want to get a list with all domain for each status?
+Want to get a list with all domains for each status?
 The activation of this argument does the work while testing!

 :code:`-q` | :code:`--quiet`